bharatrajan/splunk-search-cli/docs/QUERIES.md

 ------
 ## Answers for requirement 2
-Below is the command that returns the list of web pages that have been indexed by Google (“Googlebot”).
+Below is the command that returns the list of web pages that have been indexed by Google ("Googlebot").
 ```
 sourcetype=access_* useragent=*google* AND useragent=*Bot* | dedup file | table uri_path file | rename file as File | rename uri_path AS Webpages
 ```

 ### Explanation
-Google indexes webpages using thier spiders a.k.a google bots.
+Google indexes webpages using their spiders a.k.a google bots.
 These bots crawl through a webpage gets all the children webpage and index all of them.
 User agent field in the http server access log carries information about the incoming requests user agent.
 Splunk is intelligent to parse that access log and map the data to appropriate fields.
-So when a google bot request a webpage, the web server which renders that page to bot will log the bots user agent
+So, when a google bot request a webpage, the web server which renders that page to bot will log the bots user agent
 More information about the user agents for google bot are present [here](https://support.google.com/webmasters/answer/1061943?hl=en)
 ```
 sourcetype=access_* useragent=*google* AND useragent=*Bot*